nyc-bobolinks-2016/EngageMe/README.md

   - Users can record presentation audio and compare it to graphs
   - User can get recommendations during an in-progress presentation on how to better engage the audience
   - Sign in with Facebook (potentially add post about the presentation to their timeline)
+  - Look into using Devise?

 Tasks

+  - Create our preliminary app in Rails and push to Heroku (team)
-  - Research Devise vs. Bcrypt for authentication (Amanda) - 2 hours
+  - Research image capture storage via AWS S3 (Amanda) - 2 hours
   - Research JavaScript libraries for charts and presentation analytics (Roman) - 2 hours
-  - Research connecting external web cam to computer for image capture (Tyler) - 2 hours
+  - Research connecting external web cam to computer (Tyler) - 2 hours
-  - Research connecting AWS with Heroku for image storage (pre-API call)
   - Implement user authentication (Amanda)
   - Implement graphs and analytics (Roman)
   - Implement camera connection and video capture (Tyler)
   - Implement API calls with images (TBD)

+Debbie's Suggestions

+  - Make sure we can use our app with Heroku
+  - Goal is MVP by Monday morning - we will show the other groups what we've done
+  - Make sure we are focusing on the core concept before building other things
+  - Make sure that we're not adding the log files when we commit - don't use git add .